 Summer is the time to be outdoors, but with temperatures soaring, can you be sustainable without getting scorched?
 Dealing with excessive heat while being responsible consumers can leave many perplexed and confused about how to maintain an eco-friendly lifestyle.
 We understand — that’s why we have come up with a few fun activities that you, your family and your friends can do, in a sustainable way, all at home.
 Let’s talk.

-One of the best and easiest ways to reconnect with the truth that we are all made up of “star stuff” is to spend an evening looking at the stars.
-For a lovely evening that requires little, lay down a blanket or settle back in a comfortable chair.
+For a lovely evening that requires little, lay down a blanket, settle back in a comfortable chair, and star gaze.
 No major work required.
 The trick is to choose a clear night — hopefully with minimal light pollution.

-As prices of food rise and more and more of Earth’s citizens face both shortages and tight food budgets, it costs almost nothing to start and work on building your own little garden.
+As food prices rise, it costs almost nothing to build your own little garden.
 Not to mention, it’s a great way to spend time outside, working with your hands.
 Gardening is both productive and meditative.
 It’s also a simple activity the whole family can get in on during the summer.
 One tip?
 Try to have each family member pick a vegetable or herb they like and then plant away, keeping the family involved throughout the growing season while getting plenty of fresh air and sunlight.

 Because who doesn’t love an evening outdoors with the grill fired up and cocktails flowing?
 Another fantastic way to use your home for summer fun is to cook dinner outside.
-As you know, here at SaltyLama, we like all things green and sustainable.
-So even here, you can opt for a solar oven over a charcoal or gas-powered BBQ grill.
+You can opt for a solar oven over a charcoal or gas-powered BBQ grill.
 Why not have fun making a meal using the sun's warmth rather than heating your house by turning on the oven?
 Solar ovens can be used in your backyard, camping, or anywhere the sun is shining.
 Just think of it as moving your whole kitchen outdoors.

 So whether you’re gazing at the stars or inviting friends and family to a solar BBQ, you can still take advantage of the warm weather and long daylight hours.
 More than being just eco-friendly, these activities will bring you and your loved ones closer.
-Stay cool and stay green, friends.
+Stay cool and stay green!